Getting Started

 In CalPlan reports, actual data is as of the Last Loaded Month End Close in CalPlanning, does not include individual Fund details and uses the limited CalPlanning Chart of Accounts (COA).

 The CR103 SRECNA Med report is run from the CalRptg reporting repository.
-The plan data reflects saved data prior to the last push from HCP and CalPlan into CalRptg which occurs every 3 hours starting at 9 am -9 pm, Monday -Friday.
+The plan data reflects saved data prior to the last push from HCP and CalPlan into CalRptg which occurs every 3 hours starting at 9 am, and ending at 9 pm, Monday -Friday.

 In CalRptg, actual data is as of the last close of business and includes all individual funds and the full COA.